 Mango Whipped Cottage Cheese is a healthy, high-protein treat perfect for breakfast or a light dessert – tastes truly decadent without the fat or calories.
+In this recipe, cottage cheese is whipped to make a rich, smooth texture without the curds or lumps!

 I am so excited to share with you one of my favorite snack recipes ever!
 Cottage Cheese whipped together with sweet and tangy mango into a smooth, creamy, dreamy, rich-tasting custardy fruity treat.
 There’s no other way to describe this Mango Whipped Cottage Cheese.
 And the best part is that it is so healthy and so easy to make.